 Even if there is only a slight chance you have experienced a brain injury, you need to seek medical attention immediately.
 The injuries may be much more severe than the symptoms experienced.
 Having your brain examined by professionals is critical to properly assess the injury severity.
 CT scans and X-rays enable one to examine the brain directly, which gives a better assessment than symptoms themselves.

 During the recovery process, the best thing you can do for yourself is getting plenty of rest.
 This gives your brain time to heal.
 Make sure you are not conducting activities that may endanger you.
 This includes driving a car, even if your injuries are minor, because your motor skills may be impacted.
 Make sure to take any medications prescribed to you and listen to your medical professional.
 These instructions are important as they are a guide to your own recovery.

 What affects the value of a head trauma claim in Maryland?

 The value of a brain trauma case in Maryland depends on several factors.
 They can depend on the defendant’s actions, whether or not the plaintiff was partly liable, and how severe the plaintiff’s injuries and damages were.
-An attorney would need to provide analysis of a plaintiff’s medical records.
-These records include doctors notes, physical and occupational therapy records, diagnostic reports, and any test results from all health care providers the client has seen.
+An attorney would need to analyze a plaintiff’s medical records.
+These records include doctor’s notes, physical and occupational therapy records, diagnostic reports, and any test results from all health care providers the client has seen.
 The attorney would also consult medical experts who can provide insight into the future prognosis and long-term medical costs.